DiegoCaraballo/Advent-of-Code/README.md

 # Advent-of-Code
-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+**Advent of Code** is an Advent calendar of small **programming puzzles** for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

 # About this repository
 In this repository I will add my solutions to the challenges proposed on the site: https://adventofcode.com/ The solutions will be written in **Python** language

+# Repository folders and files
+- The root is the year of challenges, for example: 2021
+- Inside the year folder, there will be subfolders with the challenge number: for example, 1, 2, 3 ...
+- The subfolders will contain:
+    - **input_test.txt**: "puzzle input" - Text with test values for the challenge
+    - **input.txt**: "puzzle input" - Text with real values for the challenge
+    - **script1.py**: Solution to the first challenge
+    - **script2.py**: Solution to the second challenge